yianni-ververis/qlik-sense-wordpress-plugin/readme.txt

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/qlik-sense` directory, or install the plugin through the WordPress plugins screen directly by searching for "Qlik".
-2. Then click on "Activate"
+2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to "Qlik Sense" settings and add the host (DNS only), virtual proxy and the app id
+3. Go to "Qlik Sense" settings and add the host, virtual proxy and the app id
-- then add the shortcode into your posts "[qlik-sense-object qvid="ZwjJQq" height="400" nointeraction="true"]"
+- then add the shortcode into your posts "[qlik-sense-object id="page1-obj2" qvid="nvqpV" height="400" app2="true"]"
+    - id: is the unique div id.
+This is needed especially when you want to display the same object in 2 different instances
     - qvid: Is the object id as found in the "dev-hub/single-configurator"
     - height: The height of the visualization in pixels
     - nointeraction: Add this if you want to disable interactions.
 If you want the objects to have interaction, you can just omit this.
+    - app2: Add this if your object is coming from the second app that you have specified in the settings
 - You can also add the clear selections button "[qlik-sense-object-clear-selections title="Clear Selections"]"